Felixljr/Cypress-Presentation-Demo/README.md

 2. To get cypress up an running, run `npx cypress open` to open the cypress app.

 3. You can also ue the `npx cypress run` command to run the tests in headless mode.

+Note that there are 2 test files for home:
+  - `homeForDemo.cy.js` is the test file that was used for the demo.
+It is not organized in a way that I would recommend for a real project.
+It also has a lot of comments to explain what is happening.

+  - `homeOrganized.cy.js` is the same test file but organized in a way that I would recommend for a real project.